smcclatchy/ngs-lesson/_episodes/04-narayanan.md

 ~~~
 {: .r}

-The raw read count data has 192 rows representing animals, and 21122 columns of genes.
+The raw read count data has 192 rows representing samples, and 21122 columns of genes.

 > ## Challenge 1 Explore the covariates
 > Explore the covariates for the RNA data.